vruksheco/fox-llm/README.md

-# Fox LLM: Education-Focused Large Language Model
+# Socrates LLM: Education-Focused Large Language Model

-Fox LLM is an innovative, education-focused large language model developed by Ekatra.
+Aspasia LLM is an innovative, education-focused large language model developed by Ekatra.
 It aims to revolutionize personalized learning by leveraging advanced AI techniques and a rich educational dataset.

 ## Project Components

-Fox LLM is built using several interconnected components, each playing a crucial role in creating a comprehensive, AI-driven educational platform.
+Aspasia LLM is built using several interconnected components, each playing a crucial role in creating a comprehensive, AI-driven educational platform.

 ### 1. Video & Audio Transcription Tool